SIM lock: Unlocking technology

+Hardlocked phones

 A hardlocked phone is one in which a telecom provider has modified the firmware on the phone to make it impossible to manually enter the unlock codes in any way.
-The only solution to SIM-unlock such a phone is to change the firmware to a firmware which has not been modified by any telecom provider, a so-called "unbranded firmware".

 Economics

 Handset manufacturers have economic incentives both to strengthen SIM lock security (which placates network providers and enables exclusivity deals) and to weaken it (broadening a handset's appeal to customers who are not interested in the service provider that offers it).
 Also, making it too difficult to unlock a handset might make it less appealing to network service providers who have a legal obligation to provide unlock codes for certain handsets or in certain countries.

 In some cases, a SIM-locked handset is sold at a substantially lower price than an unlocked one, because the service provider expects income through its service.
 SIM locks are employed on cheaper (pay-as-you-go) handsets, while discounts on more expensive handsets require a subscription that provides guaranteed income.
 Unlocked handsets have a higher market value, even more so if they are debranded.
-Debranding involves reflashing or replacing the firmware to remove the operator logo or any limitations or customizations that have been imposed on the handset by the operator, and is usually accomplished with software designed for a particular handset model, however most smart-phones can be debranded and unlocked solely with use of special software.
+Debranding involves reflashing or replacing the firmware to remove the operator logo or any limitations or customizations that have been imposed on the handset by the operator, and is usually accomplished with software designed for a particular handset model, however, most smart-phones can be debranded and unlocked solely with the use of special software.

 The main reason to unlock a handset is to be able to use it with a different SIM card.
 Consumers may wish to continue using their previous provider with a new handset or when traveling abroad they may wish to connect to a foreign network with a prepaid subscription.

 Nevertheless, the fundamental principle of GSM and its successors, is open interfaces which encourage competition among multiple vendors.
-This is the reason a mobile phone is, in fact, a combination of phone and the subscriber identity module (SIM).
+This is the reason a mobile phone is, in fact, a combination of a phone and the subscriber identity module (SIM).
 Locking the phone to a network is not much different from having the SIM built into the mobile phone.
 Network operators in many industrialized countries are not bound by law to give the phone unlocking code to subscribers even after the expiry of the contract period.
-Mobile phones with multiple SIM cards are quite common in India.
-Most phones sold in the UK are network locked and single SIM but SIM-free phones are available.